Kidney Infection Treatment: The Top 10 Home Remedies

 Fiber is also a top-notch nutrient for overall digestive health—helping to prevent constipation, improve waste removal and even lower your risk of colon cancer.

 Stock-up on kidney-supportive foods, including watermelon, berries (cranberries, blueberries, and strawberries), peppers, apples, garlic, onions, cabbage, cauliflower, and olive oil.
 While you’re at it, please review my earlier recommendations for healthy eating and reducing inflammation, because those suggestions benefit kidneys, too.

 8) Lose Some Weight

-If you’re carrying around extra pounds, do your kidneys a favor and shed a few pounds.
+If you’re carrying around extra pounds, do your kidneys a favor and work toward shedding a few pounds.
 Obesity has been linked to an increased likelihood of developing kidney cancer.

 9) Ditch the Pain Relievers

 Slash your risk of kidney cancer even further by minimizing your use of pain relievers, including non-steroidal anti-inflammatory drugs (NSAIDs), such as aspirin, ibuprofen (Advil, Motrin, Nuprin), naproxen (Aleve), and acetaminophen (Tylenol).
 Products like these are very hard on the kidneys.
 Even worse, researchers have found that these drugs increase the risk of developing kidney cancer.
 Your doctor may recommend aspirin for cardiovascular reasons.
 Make sure you discuss the potential risk factors—low dose aspirin has benefit for certain heart conditions, but avoid using higher doses.